Tofu should not taste bland if it is properly cooked and seasoned. This sweet and sour tofu (糖醋豆腐) will surely make your mouth foaming uncontrollably!

 - Add the onions to the garlic and ginger.
-Stir-fry for half a minute, followed by adding the cucumber and then the bell pepper.
-You can start to increase the heat by now.
+Stir-fry for half a minute, followed by adding the cucumber and then the green and red bell pepper.
+You can start to increase tto medium-high heat by now.

 - Add the stir-fry sauce to the pan.
 Give it a few quick stirs to prevent it from burning.